Sker House

 Sker House is a historic building in Wales.
 Originally built as a monastic grange of the Cistercian order over 900 years ago, it is situated just outside the town of Porthcawl, near Bridgend.
 Little remains of the original structure and it was completely rebuilt in the late sixteenth century.
 Its residential form appears to have been determined by the preceding monastic grange.

-The house is largely famous as the basis of R. D. Blackmore's book The Maid of Sker, the 1955 novel Sker House by Ronald Welch, as well as the 2014 video game Maid of Sker and it's sequel Sker Ritual.
+The house is largely famous as the basis of R. D. Blackmore's book The Maid of Sker, the 1955 novel Sker House by Ronald Welch, as well as the 2020 video game Maid of Sker and its sequel Sker Ritual.